Dipesh360-wq/Dipesh360-wq/README.md

 ### project
-- **Tiered project on Titanic Data Set**: In this project, I applied machine learning techniques to predict passenger survival on the Titanic based on features like age, sex, class, and ticket information.
+- **Tiered project on Titanic Data Set** (Link:https://github.com/Dipesh360-wq/Titanic-Project.git): In this project, I applied machine learning techniques to predict passenger survival on the Titanic based on features like age, sex, class, and ticket information.
 Using the Titanic dataset from Kaggle, I performed data preprocessing, exploratory data analysis (EDA), and built predictive models, including Logistic Regression, Random Forest, and Support Vector Machines (SVM).
 The project demonstrated my ability to handle missing data, engineer features, and evaluate models using accuracy and cross-validation.
 The goal was to build a model that could predict the likelihood of survival for passengers based on historical data.